ashikMostofaTonmoy/devops_with_jenkins/kubernetes.md

 ```

 **Initialize Kubeadm On Master Node To Setup Control Plane**
+Bootstrap the cluster by running the kubeadm init command with the following flags:

+* --control-plane-endpoint : set the shared endpoint for all control-plane nodes such as  DNS/IP
+* --pod-network-cidr : Used to set a Pod network add-on CIDR
+* --cri-socket : Use this if you have more than one container runtime to set runtime socket path.
+In our case, we have installed only containerd runtime.
+* --apiserver-advertise-address : Set advertise address for this particular control-plane node's API server

 Here you need to consider two options.

 Master Node with Private IP: If you have nodes with only private IP addresses and the API server would be accessed over the private IP of the master node.